Cheppers/contur/README.md

 # chbuild
 chbuild is an open-source command line application written in Ruby.
-It's main purpose is to simplify web app development by running a site using Docker containers so you don't have to install Apache, PHP and PHP extensions on your own machine.
+It's main purpose is to simplify web app development by running a site using Docker containers so you don't have to install Apache, MySQL, PHP and PHP extensions on your own machine.

 ## Requirements
 * Ruby 2.3.0+